 You might be suspicious because the tenants of a property keep changing.

-If you suspect someone is a housing cheat, let us know.
+If you suspect that someone living in a First Choice Homes property is committing fraud, let us know.
 It could make a real difference.